goodthinkgiver/goodthinkgiver/README.md

 I'm a systems-focused C/C++ developer with a strong interest in low-level programming, performance optimization, and how software actually talks to hardware.
 I enjoy working close to the metal — memory management, concurrency, and squeezing out inefficiencies that most higher-level languages abstract away.

 My day-to-day revolves around writing clean, efficient code, debugging the inevitable segfault, and learning how operating systems and compilers work under the hood.
 I care about writing software that's fast, predictable, and doesn't fall apart under pressure.

+Outside of code, I like to unwind with a bit of gaming — mostly GTA V and Clash of Clans — proof that even a systems programmer needs a break from pointers every once in a while.

 </td>
 </tr>